-Most cases of sciatica get better in
+Most cases of sciatica improve in

 Knee to chest

-This movement involves the following steps:
+This movement consists of the following:

-- Lie on the back with the legs bent so that the knees point upward and the feet are flat on the floor.
+- Lie on the back with the legs bent so the knees point upward and the feet are flat on the floor.

 - Bring one knee to the chest, leaving the other foot resting on the floor.

 - Hold the knee to the chest for up to 30 seconds or however long is comfortable.

 - Slowly release the leg and repeat the process with the other leg.

 Aim for 3 repetitions on each leg.
 As a variant of this stretch, bring both legs to the chest and hold them for 30 seconds.

 People can perform glute bridges by following these steps: